d0tTino/GeneCoder/docs/plugins.md

 `genecoder.simulators` or `genecoder.visualizers` that point to modules with a `register` function.
 The function receives a callback used to add the implementation to the appropriate registry.
 GeneCoder looks only at packages installed in your current Python environment when loading plugins.
+Plugins that use the batch-aware simulator API must declare `genecoder>=0.2.0` in their project metadata.

 ## Interface Expectations